Excretory system: Skin

 In small-bodied marine invertebrates, the skin is the most important excretory organ.
-That is particularly true for acoelomate groups like cnidarians, flatworms and nemerteans, who have no body cavities and hence no body fluid that can be drained or purified by nephrons, which is the reason acoelomate animals are thread-like (nemertans), flat (flatworms) or only consist of a thin layer of cells around a gelatinous non-cellular interior (cnidarians).
+That is particularly true for acoelomate groups like cnidarians, flatworms and nemerteans, who have no body cavities and hence no body fluid that can be drained or purified by nephrons, which is the reason acoelomate animals are thread-like (nemerteans), flat (flatworms) or only consist of a thin layer of cells around a gelatinous non-cellular interior (cnidarians).

 Eccrine

 Like sweat glands, eccrine glands allow excess water to leave the body.
 The majority of eccrine glands are located mainly on the forehead, the bottoms of the feet, and the palms, although the glands are everywhere throughout the body.
 They help the body to maintain temperature control.
 Eccrine glands in the skin are unique to mammals.

 Secretions of sweat from the eccrine glands play a large role in controlling the body temperature of humans.
 Regulation of body temperature, also known as thermoregulation, is very important when it comes to instances that bring the body's temperature outside of the homeostatic temperature such as with a fever or even exercise.
 Together these glands make up the size of about one kidney and in one day a human can perspire amounts as much as 10 liters.
 The two functions consist of secretion of a filtrate in response to acetylcholine and reabsorption of sodium near the duct when there is water in excess so that a sweat can be surfacing the skin.

 There are three parts to the eccrine sweat gland and these are the pore, the duct, and the gland.
 The pore is the portion that goes through the outermost layer of the skin and is typically 5-10 microns in diameter.
 The duct is the part of the sweat gland that connects dermis cells to the epidermis.
 It is composed by two layers of cells and is between 10 and 20 microns in diameter.
 The gland does the actual secretion and it lies deep within the dermis.
 The cells that make up the gland are larger in size than the duct cells and its lumen is around 20 microns in diameter.